PatwinchIR/RandomForest-On-MapReduce/README.md

 6. Reducer counts the majority label according to key.
 7. Write results to output file.

-#Note:
+#Notes
-Use `process.py` to process the "smallerData.csv" file to get 80/20 train/test data(approximately label balanced).
+1. Use `process.py` to process the "smallerData.csv" file to get 80/20 train/test data(approximately label balanced).